Nehapriya30/testrepo/README.md

 # testrepo
-it is a mark down file in the resporatory
+it is a mark down file in the respository